MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Labs/02-custom-document-intelligence.md

 > **Important**: Before moving on, paste the SAS URI somewhere you will be able to retrieve it again later (for example, in a new text file in notepad or the Code window).

 15. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created.
-Open the storage account and in the pane on the left, select **Storage Browser (preview)**.
+Open the storage account and in the pane on the left, select **Storage browser**.
 Then in Storage Browser, expand **Blob containers** and select the **sampleforms** container to verify that the files have been uploaded from your local **02-custom-document-intelligence/sample-forms** folder.

 ## Train the model using Document Intelligence Studio